 Well Made Product

 Lets face it, toddlers and preschoolers can be rough on books.
 They are still learning to turn pages gently, close the cover properly, and to not chuck books across the room mid tantrum.
-Our copy has survived multiple years and tons of use from two rough boys.
+Our copy of this toddler Bible has survived multiple years and tons of use from two rough boys.
 It’s looking a little rough around the edges, but still going strong.
 The binding is sturdy, the pages are thick, and it’s made to last.

 Engaging and Child Approved

 Besides being Biblically accurate, an engaging story is probably the most important part of any children’s Bible.
 If your child isn’t interested in listening to the stories, reading them isn’t going to do a whole lot.

 Every child I have read the Rhyme Bible Storybook to, both my own children and others, have loved it.
 They have listened intently, captivated by the story being read.
 Every morning when we do our reading, every story is followed by pleas of “More!
 More!
 Another story!”
 And, while it’s possible that your child is the exception, I think if you give this Bible a try you will fall in love!

 While I assume the Rhyme Bible Storybook can be found at your local Christian Bookstore, the easiest thing to do is to hop over to Amazon and get it delivered right to your house.
 New versions of the book run for about $13, but you can also easily find it used for around $5.

 Even if you already have other children’s and toddler Bibles, this one would make a great addition to your collection.
 You won’t be disappointed!
 It also makes a great gift to tuck in an Easter basket or give at a baby shower.
 You might love it so much you buy twenty and give them to all your friends!